xunzhizhang/TCR_explorer/Tips.md

 into clusters of antigens.
 The results are visualized with scatter plots.

-Three options are provided in the select box.
+Three options are provided for data input.
 “Demo data” provides an example for entire analyzed results; “Visualize your data” is used to convert your entire data into plots; “Analyze your data” is used to analyze raw TCR sequences.
 The format of entire data should be the same